ChrisVulpine/work-day-scheduler/README.md

 ## Description

-I created a calendar application that allows a user schedule events from the hours of 9:00am-6:00pm.
+I created a calendar application that allows a user to schedule events from the hours of 9:00am-6:00pm.
 The events are saved in local storage once the save button is clicked and recalled once the page is loaded.
-The current date is also displayed at the top of the page.<br>
+The current date and time are also displayed at the top of the page.<br>

  I wanted to practice with third party APIs, and this project allowed me to work with dayjs.
 It also allowed me to practice more JavaScript.<br>